alt-shreya/Quantum-Natural-Language-Processing-with-lambeq---Quantinuum/README.md

 ## Code Report
 - choice of parameters
+  - Ansatz used to map diagrams onto circuits: IQPAnsatz
+  - model used to perform classification function: NumPyModel
   - loss function: binary crossentropy loss, as there were two primary classes, namely, IT and Food
   - accuracy function accounts for double counting
   - a separate function to predict the outcome of comparison between two sentences.